-An X-Pipe or and exhaust H-Pipe are at the heart of a performance system and bolted in the center of the car.
+An X-Pipe or an exhaust H-Pipe are at the heart of a performance system and bolted in the center of the car.
 Also known as a crossover pipe, each system works by balancing the exhaust pulses from either side—or cylinder bank of a V-style engine.
 The result is a smooth exhaust flow and a more efficient engine.
 But what’s the difference between the two?

 Both streams keep each other up to speed, which draws even more spent exhaust out the cylinders.
 Magnaflow X-Pipes provide a boost in horsepower and a higher tone akin to an exotic car.

-An H-Pipe is also shaped like its namesake and relies on exhaust expansion to balance the cylinder banks.
+An H-Pipe exhaust is also shaped like its namesake and relies on exhaust expansion to balance the cylinder banks.
 A small section of tubing in between the main pipes provides an area for gases to expand into during exhaust pulses.
 Only a small amount of exhaust flows from one stream to the other as both sides push back and forth in the center section.
 Flowmaster H-Pipes feature low restriction, so gains in performance are noticed from low rpm and give the exhaust a deeper, muscle car-like tone.

 While both X and H pipes serve the same purpose, they use different methods to build power and economy, all while providing a distinctive sound.
-Think of an X-Pipe as being at home in a high-winding modern V6 or V8 while an H-Pipe conjures memories of tire-shredding torque in classic American iron.
+Think of an X-Pipe muffler as being at home in a high-winding modern V6 or V8 while an H-Pipe conjures memories of tire-shredding torque in classic American iron.